-Fig. 1.1 Dimensions and schematic optics of the left human eye, seen from above.
+Figure 1.1 Dimensions and schematic optics of the left human eye, seen from above.
 The anterior corneal surface is traditionally set to coordinate zero.
-All positions are given in Millimeters, relative to the anterior corneal surface (drawing not to scale).
-The refracting surfaces are approximated by spheres so that radii of curvatures can be defined.
+All positions are given in millimeters, relative to the anterior corneal surface (drawing not to scale).
+The refracting surfaces are approximated by spheres so that their radii of curvatures can be defined.
 The cardinal points of the optical system, shown on the top, are valid only for rays close to the optical axis (Gaussian approximation).
 The focal length of the eye in the vitreous (the posterior focal length) is 24.0 mm - H = 22.65 mm.
 The nodal points K and K' permit us to calculate the retinal image magnification.
-In the first approximation, the posterior nodal distance (PND, distance K to the focal point at the retina) determines the linear distance on the retina for a given visual angle.
-In the human eye, this distance is about 24.0 mm - 7.3 mm = 16.7 mm.
-One degree in the visual field maps on the retina to 16.7 $tan(1^{\circ}) = 290 \ \mu m$.
-Given that the foveal photoreceptors are about 2 μm thick, about 140 receptors are sampling 1° in the visual field, which leads to a maximal resolution of about 70 cycles per degree.
+In the first approximation, the posterior nodal distance (PND, which is the distance K to the focal point at the retina) determines the linear distance on the retina for a given visual angle.
+In the human eye, this distance is about 24.0 mm -7.3 mm = 16.7 mm.
+One degree in the visual field maps on the retina to 16.7 $\tan(1^\circ) = 290 \,\mu$ m.
+Given that the foveal photoreceptors are $2 \mu m$ thick, 140 receptors are sampling 1° in the visual field, which leads to a maximum resolution of 70 cycles per degree.
 The schematic eye by Gullstrand represents an average eye.
 The variability in natural eyes is so large that it does not make sense to provide average numbers on dimensions with several digits.
 Refractive indices, however, are surprisingly similar among different eyes.
 The index of the lens (here homogenous model, n = 1.41) is not real but calculated to produce a lens power that makes the eye emmetropic.
-In a real eye, the lens has a gradient index (see the text).
+In a real eye, the lens has a gradient index (see text).